PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-18 06:45:48
+Last updated: 2024-04-18 06:46:20
-Random Quote: If you keep all your treasures in one purse, you only make it easier for those who would rob you.  -  Robb Stark
+Random Quote: When you do one good deed, it creates a ripple effect.
+One good deed leads to another and another. - Marshall Eriksen